-Similar to a donor stem cell (or allogeneic) transplant, gene therapy is another treatment option that has the potential to treat beta-thalassemia in some patients.
-Although it is still being researched, this type of therapy has the potential to change the course of the disease at the genetic level.
+Similar to a donor stem cell (or allogeneic) transplant, gene therapy is a treatment option that has the potential to treat beta-thalassemia in some patients.
+This type of therapy has the potential to change the course of the disease at the genetic level.